CFO Usama Ashraf Talks Borrowing and Investing with Prosper

 Q: Which risk rating do you align with the most?

 A: Typically, I'll invest in small increments through a diversified portfolio across several risk ratings.
 One of the things that is great about Prosper's platform is that you don't need to invest in the entire loan.
 You can invest in $25 increments and spread your risk across a diversified portfolio.
-Investors shouldn't be too concentrated in the risk of a handful of loans defaulting; they should be looking at a diversified investment portfolio.
+I think that investors shouldn't be too concentrated in the risk of a handful of loans defaulting; they should be looking at a diversified investment portfolio.

 What's Up with Blockchain?